vfarcic/devops26/manuscript/18-boot.md

 I> The Boot process might change by the time you read this.
 If that happens, do your best to answer by yourself the additional questions that are not covered here.

-The first question we're asked for a simple confirmation whether we `want to jx boot the _____ cluster?`.
-Don't be afraid.
-Press the enter key, and the pipeline activity will start.

 We can see that, after a while, we were presented with two warnings stating that TLS is not enabled for `Vault` and `webhooks`.
 If we specified a "real" domain, Boot would install Let's Encrypt and generate certificates.
 But, since I couldn't be sure that you have a domain at hand, we did not specify it, and, as a result, we will not get certificates.
 While that would be unacceptable in production, it is quite OK as an exercise.

 As a result of those warnings, the Boot is asking us whether we `wish to continue`.
 Type `y` and press the enter key to continue.

 Given that Jenkins X creates multiple releases a day, the chances are that you do not have the latest version of `jx`.
 If that's the case, the Boot will ask, `would you like to upgrade to the jx version?`.
 Press the enter key to use the default answer `Y`.
 As a result, the Boot will upgrade the CLI, but that will abort the pipeline.
 That's OK.
-No harm done.
+No harm's done.
 All we have to do is repeat the process but, this time, with the latest version of `jx`.

 ```bash
 jx boot